Impersonation

 • Document any findings

-• Follow up with the user as needed
+• Follow up with the team member as needed

 Best Practices